-A5: The supply made by LC to LB will qualify for an out of scope supply, subject to compliance with the following conditions :
+The supply made by LC to LB will qualify for an out of scope supply, subject to compliance with the following conditions:

-- (a) There is proof that the transfer of ownership of the goods took place outside Malaysia before the goods are imported into Malaysia (through shipping document or incoterm); - (b) The import declaration was in the name of LB and the value of the imported goods was based on the local invoice which stated that the goods are originated from OS; - (c) LC must keep and maintain the following documents - (i) Purchase order from LC to OS; - (ii) Invoice from OS to LC; - (iii) Tax invoice issued by LC to LB stated that the goods are originated from OS; - (iv) Written instruction from LC to OS that the purchase goods is to be exported to LB; and - (v) Proof of payment from LC to OS and from LB to LC;
+- (a) There is proof that the transfer of ownership of the goods took place outside Malaysia before the goods are imported into Malaysia (through shipping document or incoterm); - (b) The import declaration was in the name of LB and the value of the imported goods was based on the local invoice which stated that the goods are originated from OS; - (c) LC must keep and maintain the following documents - i) Purchase order from LC to OS; - ii) Invoice from OS to LC; - Tax invoice issued by LC to LB stated that the goods are originated from OS; - iv) written instruction from LC to OS that the purchase goods is to be exported to LB; and

-- (d) LB must keep and maintain the following documents - - (i) Purchase order from LB to LC; - (ii) Tax invoice issued by LC to LB; - (iii) Proof of payment from LB to LC; - (iv) Import declaration form under LB's name as consignee; - (v) Bill of lading / airway bill stating the following details: - (aa) OS as the shipper; - (bb) LB as the consignee; - (cc) LC as a notify party. - (e) Any other necessary conditions as the Director General may require from time to time. - Q6: My clerk unintentionally made a mistake during importation and later realized he overpaid the GST.
-Can I claim GST overpaid even though I am not a GST registered person? - A6: GST Act 2014 allows any person who overpaid or erroneously paid any GST to make a claim within six years from the date of overpayment or erroneous payment by filling up the prescribed form and submit it together with sufficient evidence such as invoice, K1 or K9, Customs Official Receipt (COR), bill of lading and other related documents to the relevant customs office. - Q7: My auditor informs me that I had short paid GST on certain importations made by me.
-How do I do the correction? - A7: You have to notify in writing to the proper officer of customs at the point of import on the short payment.
+- v) Proof of payment from LC to OS and from LB to LC; - (d) LB must keep and maintain the following documents - i) Purchase order from LB to LC; - ii) Tax invoice issued by LC to LB; - iii) Proof of payment from LB to LC; - iv) Import declaration form under LB's name as consignee; - v) Bill of lading / airway bill stating the following details: - (ac) OS as the shipper; - (bc) LB as the consignee; - (cc) LC as a notify party. - (e) Any other necessary conditions as the Director General may require from time to time. - Q6.
+My clerk unintentionally made a mistake during importation and later realized he overpaid the GST after the goods has been removed from customs control.
+Can I claim GST overpaid even though I am not a GST registered person? - A6.
+No, you are not allowed to claim GST overpaid. - Q7.
+My auditor informs me that I had short paid GST on certain importations made by me.
+How do I do the correction? - A7.
+You have to notify in writing to the proper officer of customs at the point of import on the short payment.
 You can make the payment once you have received the notice of short payment.
-Then, you can claim the payment as your input tax credit if you are a registered person. - Q8: If my company does not belong in Malaysia, can my company appoint an agent in Malaysia to import and supply goods on my behalf? - A8: A company which does not belong in Malaysia and is liable to be registered or who intends to be registered voluntarily is required to appoint an agent to act on his behalf and such agent, whether or not he is a taxable person, shall be liable for the tax and comply with any other requirements imposed under the GST law as if the agent is the person who does not belong in Malaysia.
+Then, subject to Director General's approval, you can claim the payment as your input tax credit if you are a registered person. - Q8.
+If my company does not belong in Malaysia, can my company appoint an agent in Malaysia to import and supply goods on my behalf?